If you are close to my age (almost

 Prepare peppers by washing, coring and cutting them in half.
 (I use half to make them go further unless it’s a smaller pepper).
 If the pepper is leaning right or left, I just whack off part of the bottom so they sit nice and straight.
 It doesn’t seem to matter since the stuffing stays put.
 Place peppers in a microwave safe dish with a little water in the bottom.
 Microwave for 12 minutes before stuffing; this ensures the peppers are cooked through completely after being stuffed and baked.

-Chop about ½ of a bell pepper, the garlic clove and onion.
+Chop the pepper tops (minus the stem), the garlic clove and onion.
 Put the meat in a deep-frying pan on medium heat.
 Add the chopped pepper, garlic and onion.
 Crumble the meat as it cooks with a spatula.
 Toss in the corn and continue to sauté until meat is cooked and the veggies are soft.
 Add the corn, diced tomatoes, tomato sauce, ketchup, spices and sugar.
 Stir and simmer until warm and bubbly.
 Add pre-cooked rice and combine (I used 5½ cups and it was nice and saucy).

 Scoop the rice mixture into the prepared peppers.
-Add extra rice to the same dish or a separate one.
+Add extra rice to the same dish or a separate one (as pictured below).
 Drizzle a little ketchup on the peppers and rice in a zigzag motion.

-Top with 1-2 cups grated cheddar cheese.
+Top with grated cheddar cheese.
 Bake in a 350° oven for 30 minutes or until warm and bubbly.
 Serve with a side salad.

 - I add ketchup because my mother did.
 Along with the extra sugar, it helps cut the tomato sauce acidity.
 Use according to your preference, taste and health considerations.
-My BBQ sauce would be good too.
+My BBQ Sauce recipe would also be good!

 - The Mayo Clinic has this to say on the topic.
 Dr. Mark Hyman shares his opinions in this article entitled “The 5 Reasons High Fructose Corn Syrup Will Kill You” and this one is featured on the Huffington Post.
 Anything we can do to reduce processed foods, unknown chemicals and HFCS/sugar in our diet is good for weight control and our overall good health.